aiven/devportal/docs/integrations/rsyslog.rst

 the log to into the project that contains the service you want to integrate.

-This can be configured from the Integration Endpoints page in the Aiven Console.
+This can be configured from the **Integration endpoints** page in the Aiven Console.

 .. image:: /images/integrations/remote-syslog-endpoint.png